MileHacker Logo

 Respectful Interaction Guidelines

 Be polite and patient in your interactions.
 Learning a few basic Greek phrases is always a positive gesture.
-Dress modestly when visiting active religious sites on Mykonos, covering shoulders and knees.
-Ask for permission before taking close-up photos of people, notably locals.
+Dress modestly when visiting active religious sites on Mykonos, ensuring shoulders and knees are covered.
+Seek consent before capturing close-up photos of people, notably locals.
 Respect privacy.
 Do not use flash inside the Delos Museum, as it can damage artifacts.

 Reminder:

-Support the sensitive balance of tourism and preservation by adhering to guidelines and supporting local, sustainable initiatives.
+Support the sensitive balance of the travel industry and conservation by adhering to guidelines and supporting local, sustainable initiatives.

 Your travel choices can directly support local communities and promote ethical practices.